apache/flink/docs/content/docs/connectors/datastream/pulsar.md

 For Pulsar, you additionally need to know these limitations:

 * Do not upgrade the Pulsar connector and Pulsar broker version at the same time.
-* Always use a newer Pulsar client with Pulsar connector to consume message from Pulsar.
+* Always use a newer Pulsar client with Pulsar connector to consuming messages from Pulsar.

 ## Troubleshooting